-We encourage parents to discuss any concerns they may have with the Head or any staff member
+We encourage parents to discuss any concerns they may have with Mr Robinson (DSL) Mrs Davis (DDSL) or any member of staff.

 The child protection policy should be available publicly either via the school or college website or by other means.